recursivefunk/how-to-work-with-me/README.md

 Not hitting a deadline is not the end of the world.
 Not hitting a deadline and not letting me know until it's too late to do anything about it is unacceptable.
 Give accurate status updates.
 People that only tell me what they think I want to hear are a pet peeve and I don't work well with them.

 I expect debate to be respectful and grounded in data and not personal preferences. **Once a decision is made, I expect full commitment from everyone**, regardless of whether or not you agreed with the decision.

+Your career is your journey - you're the driver and the navigator.
+I'm your navigation software - tell me where you want to go, and I'll help you get there.
+I won't be helpful if you tell me where you want to go and don't drive.
+If you drive and do not tell me where you want to go, you'll end up somewhere, but I can't predict where.

 Just win 🤙🏾

 ### How I Learn